AndieDrew/refactorTractor/README.md

 * __Tyson McNutt__ (GitHub: [tysnj](https://github.com/tysnj))

 ## Abstract
-The application is designed for meal planning, where users are presented with a host of recipe options.
-Users have the capability to favorite recipes and/or add them to a to-do list.
-Users can only add a recipe to their to-do list if they have the required ingredients, and the ingredients' amounts are subtracted from their pantry when doing so; removing a recipe from this list replaces the ingredient amounts in the user's pantry.
+This meal planning application presents users with a host of recipe options that they can choose to favorite and/or add to a to-do list.
+Users can only add a recipe to their to-do list if they have the required ingredients, and the ingredients' amounts are subtracted from their pantry when doing so; conversely, removing a recipe from the to-do list replaces the ingredients' amounts in the user's pantry.

-When opening the recipe card, a user sees what ingredients are needed for the recipe, the total cost of the recipe ingredients, and instructions to make the recipe.
+When opening a recipe card, a user sees what ingredients are needed for the recipe, including instructions to make the recipe with the total cost of the recipe's ingredients.

-A user can search for a recipes with words either found in the recipe name or within the recipe ingredients list.
+A user can search across recipe's names, ingredients, and tags.

 ## Learning Goals
-Working off the codebase of an incomplete project, our primary goal was to refactor the existing code while working toward our learning goals.
+Working from an existing codebase, our objective was to refactor code while working toward our learning goals.
+They were:

-Many users stories from the original spec sheet were incomplete or had broken functionality.

-We were tasked with replacing local datasets to endpoints linked to an API.
-Additionally, we added in SASS to our stylesheets, used spy testing in our chai to make sure DOM updates were called, and added in accessibility qualities to our application.
 * Build on top of pre-existing code that you did not write and navigate someone else’s codebase
-* Develop processes for working remotely and submitting pull requests to perform effective code reviews that help ensure the code is accurate and that everyone understands it
 * Make network requests to API endpoints to retrieve and manipulate data
 * Refactor pre-existing code and use inheritance to DRY up repetitive logic
 * Ensure your app is following best practices for accessibility
 * Leverage Sass to DRY up your CSS
 * Incorporate Webpack to streamline your workflow process
-* Leverage Chai Spies to verify that your DOM manipulation is happening

 ## Setup
 Clone down this repository to your local machine with `git clone git@github.com:AndieDrew/refactorTractor.git`

 Once cloned, change into this repo directly with `cd refactorTractor`